openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

   ![Preferences > Status Lights](../images/Pref2020_OV_StatusLights2.png)

+(Preferences-deliver-this-part-of-bolus-wizard-result)=
 ### Deliver this part of bolus wizard result

-Set the [default percentage](../DailyLifeWithAaps/AapsScreens.md#section-j) of the bolus calculated when using the bolus wizard.
+Set the [default percentage](#AapsScreens-section-j) of the bolus calculated when using the bolus wizard.

 Default is 100%: no correction.
 Even when setting a different value here, you can still change each time you use the bolus wizard.

-When using [SMB](../SettingUpAaps/CompletingTheObjectives.md#objective-9-enabling-additional-oref1-features-for-daytime-use-such-as-super-micro-bolus-smb), using a value lower than 100% here can be useful:
+When using [SMB](#objectives-objective9), using a value lower than 100% here can be useful:
 * for people with slow digestion: sending all the bolus upfront can cause hypo because the insulin action is faster than the digestion.
 * to leave more room to *AAPS** to deal by itself with **BG rise**.
 In both cases, **AAPS** will compensate the missing part of the bolus with SMBs, if/when deemed adequate.

+(Preferences-advanced-settings-overview)=
 ### Advanced Settings (Overview)

 ![Preferences > Advanced Settings](../images/Pref2021_OV_Adv.png)